 Two main styles of gold and copper mineralization are present at Spectrum: structurally-hosted, high-grade, sulphide-gold (>4 g/t Au) and bulk tonnage, disseminated, porphyry-style gold-copper mineralization.
 Both are spatially associated with steeply-dipping fractured and brecciated zones which are contained within a broad area of altered Stuhini Group intermediate volcanics and volcaniclastic rocks at the contact zone and within a dike-like monzonite intrusion of Jurassic age.

 The Central Zone mineral resource at Spectrum consists of a broad zone of low-grade porphyry gold-copper mineralization cut by at least 4 sub-parallel steeply dipping higher-grade gold mineralized structures.
 Mineralization is subvertical and trends northerly.
 Mineralization consists of gold-bearing pyrite, native gold, arsenopyrite, chalcopyrite and sphalerite, and remains partially open along strike and down dip.

-The technical information within this website has been reviewed by Michael S. Cathro, M.Sc., P.Geo., Skeena's Vice President of Operations, and a qualified person as defined by
+y Paul Geddes, P.Geo., Skeena's Vice President of Operations, and a qualified person as defined by